IdanZel/CoordsTool/README.md

 You can attach a label to those coordinates using the "Label" text-box.

-Press the "Save" button to add the coordinates you entered.
+Press the "Save" button or press `Enter` to add the coordinates.

 ### Edit labels

-You can edit the label of an existing coordinates set by double clicking the "Label" cell in the coordinates' row.
+You can edit the label of existing coordinates by double clicking the "Label" cell in the coordinates' row.
 To save the label, press `Enter`.

+### Remove coordinates

+You can remove coordinates by clicking the red button at the right of the coordinates' row.

 ### Display chunk coordinates